Khaled-Saleh-KL1/Medical_Understanding/README.md

 The **Medical Understanding AI Assistant** is a comprehensive, multilingual AI-powered healthcare consultation system that combines cutting-edge artificial intelligence with specialized medical knowledge.
 Built using Google's Gemini AI and LangGraph framework, this system provides intelligent medical consultations, AI research assistance, and general knowledge support in both Arabic and English.

 This sophisticated system features a multi-agent architecture with specialized expert agents, conversation memory persistence via PostgreSQL, real-time web search capabilities, and emergency situation detection.
-It offers three distinct interfaces: a command-line interface, a REST API, and a modern web GUI built with Streamlit.
+It offers three distinct interfaces: a command-line interface, a FastAPI, and a modern web GUI built with Streamlit.

 ## 🌟 Key Features